Tinnitus and Alcohol: Important Insights

 Did drinking alcohol cause tinnitus?
 Or was it the music?

 Tinnitus is always made worse with loud sounds.
-The sound level at busy restaurants can be above 80 dB, enough to cause exacerbation of tinnitus.
+The sound level at busy restaurants can be above 80 dB, enough to cause tinnitus to spike.
 If you're drinking at a nightclub with loud music, the sounds can reach 110 dB (that's like hearing a jackhammer), enough to cause permanent tinnitus.
-So, the effect alcohol's effect on hearing may not be the issue; it might be toxic noise levels.
+So, rather than the alcohol, it might be toxic noise levels to blame for the tinnitus.

 The Elimination Diet Approach for Tinnitus and Alcohol